awhite40/PP-CNT-indentation/_posts/2015-4-14-Initial_Indentation.markdown

 Indentation test were run with a 100um spherical indenter on the polished surface of a 1 wt% CNT sample.

-A tests were run at a rate of 0.5 {unit} and a rate of 0.05 {unit}.
+A tests were run at a rate of 0.5 and a rate of 0.05.

 Indentation results were evaluated using codes and methodology explained in this [post](http://tonyfast.com/nsf-goali/2015/01/22/NISSAA-Code-Structure/) by Jordan Weaver.